snltd/wavefront-cli/README.md

 deleted                  false
 ```

-Most timestamps come back from the API as epoch seconds or epoch milliseconds.
+Most timestamps come back from the API as epoch seconds or epoch
-The CLI, in its human-readable descriptions, will convert those to
+milliseconds.
+The CLI, in its human-readable descriptions, will
-`YYYY-MM-DD HH:mm:ss` when it `describe`s something.
+convert those to `YYYY-MM-DD HH:mm:ss` when it `describe`s
+something.

 ### Formats, Importing, and Exporting

 Most commands and sub-commands support the `-f` option.
-This takes one of
+This takes
-`json`, `yaml`, `human` and `raw`, and tells the CLI to present the information
+one of `json`, `yaml`, `human` and `raw`, and tells the CLI to
-it fetches from the Wavefront API in that format. (`raw` is the raw Ruby
+present the information it fetches from the Wavefront API in that
-representation, which, for instance, you could paste into `irb`.)
+format. (`raw` is the raw Ruby representation, which, for instance,
+you could paste into `irb`.)
+Some object types can be exported in
+HCL, for easy integration with Space Ape's Wavefront Terraform
+provider.

 Human output can be selective.
-As well as the time formatting mentioned above,
+As well as the time formatting
-human-readable listings and desctiptions may omit data which is not likely to be
+mentioned above, human-readable listings and desctiptions may omit
-useful, or which is extremely hard to present in a readable way.
+data which is not likely to be useful, or which is extremely hard to
+present in a readable way.

-If you `describe` an object like a dashboard, user, webhook etc as `json` or
+If you `describe` an object like a dashboard, user, webhook etc as
-`yaml`, and send the output to a file, you can re-import that data.
-The format of the file to be imported is automatically detected.
+`json` or `yaml`, and send the output to a file, you can re-import
+that data.
+The format of the file to be imported is automatically
+detected.

 ```
 $ wf user list